-If all research is ultimately an activity of contextualising phenomena, the question of delimiting context arises once again.
+If all research is thus ultimately an activity of contextualising phenomena, the question of delimiting context arises once again.
 Just as speakers do not conjure up all possible contextual parameters to interpret a linguistic act, but only those relevant for their purposes, researchers should also be guided by a pragmatic spirit in choosing which variables to consider.
 Firstly, it is healthy to avoid obsessive neurosis due to having overlooked some remote aspect of context, which may lead us to think that our research may be limited, simplistic, reductionist.
-These speculations and admonitions, including the famous butterfly effect, have been repeated several times in a certain type of literature in recent decades, but it seems to me they are less common now, and I hope they will soon disappear altogether: they are trivial, useless, all too easy to formulate.
+These speculations and admonitions, including the butterfly effect discussed in the previous section, have been made several times in a certain type of literature in recent decades, but it seems to me they are less common now, and I hope they will soon disappear altogether: they are trivial, useless, all too easy to formulate.
 Proposing to broaden the field of investigation to include new contextual aspects and new explanatory factors is certainly legitimate and welcome, but it is necessary to specify exactly which factors, how to measure them, how to include them in an explanatory model, and then investigate them systematically in one’s own studies: it is not enough simply to evoke them in a generic criticism of those who have not considered them in their own work.

 Every research project is a very partial representation of the context in which language acquisition and use take place: from a pragmatic perspective, this partiality is not a problem, but on the contrary should be claimed as a conscious decision, explicitly clarifying the inclusion criteria for the few contextual variables taken into consideration and weighing up the pros and cons of different alternatives.
 For example, Kersten (2023; Kersten & Greve, 2023), proposes the ‘proximity of stimulation hypothesis’, according to which the role of different variables must be disentangled, differentiating in particular between more ‘proximal’ ones, such as a certain type of interaction between adults and children, or a certain instructional treatment, and more ‘distal’ variables, such as the family’s level of education or the organisation of the entire school system.
 In particular, it is necessary to clearly articulate the causal chains from distal to proximal variables (a certain level of education may have an impact on the family’s communicative behaviour, for instance), being aware that only proximal variables can be considered as direct causes of learning, while distal ones act only indirectly, through their influence on proximal variables.
 This avoids conceptual and statistical errors, such as treating proximal and distal variables as objects of the same kind, when in fact the former are ‘contained’ in the latter and part of their variance can be explained by that of their ‘container variables’.
 In her study, Kersten (2023) uses structural equation modelling as an approach to reconstruct the different explanatory chains and relationships between variables, arguing that it is more correct to consider proximal variables as moderators of distal variables, rather than summing them all up in a single model.